eliransapir/live-il/README.md

 Live-IL: M3U Playlist for Israeli TV Channels and Radio Stations
 ---------------------------------------------------
+**This updated unified tv & radio project still in its early days so more changes will come (including playlist addresses) and there might be few issues.
+The updated project publish in its current state in order to recieve responses and suggestions.**

 ###About
 This playlist was constructed for Kodi's IPTVSimple PVR addon, but will might work in your favorite player.